Sarah627/Java_miniatures/README.md

 > 2. The barista follows the same steps for each coffee order.

 **Identifying the problem:**
-steps erpition for every customer in addition to time consumed
+steps repetition for every customer in addition to time consumed

 **Offered Solution: Introducing a coffee machine**